Lincoln Road Roundabout

 Will there be a turning lane into Arbour Brook for traffic travelling west on Lincoln Road.
 This can be a very busy highway at various times of the day.
 It needs a turning lane.

-Ernie McCallum asked about 1 year ago
+Ernie McCallum asked over 1 year ago

 A turning lane will not be added to the entrance of Arbour Brook Lane.
 In addition to site constraints, traffic volumes did not justify a dedicated turning lane into Arbour Brook Lane at this time.
 The footprint of the Arbour Brook Lane entrance will remain the same as it was pre-construction.
 Thanks!